 The process of buying an established home is more streamlined than building a home.
 You'll have less hoops to jump through, fewer decisions to make and hopefully less stress.
 This isn't to say that you'll click your fingers and everything will fall into place, but it should take up less of your time.

-When it comes to the age-old question, buying or building, there isn't a straight up answer.
+When it comes to the age-old question, buying or building, or house or apartment, there isn't a straight up answer.
 Take the time to think of your current financial and family situation, and what you want to get out of the house.

 Keystart recommends that you seek your own independent financial advice prior to making any decisions about your financial needs.
 Any examples given are provided for illustrative purposes only.